As Is (play)

-As Is is a play written by William M. Hoffman.
+As Is is a 1985 American play written by William M. Hoffman.
 The play was first produced by Circle Repertory Company and The Glines and directed by Marshall W. Mason.
 It opened on March 10, 1985 at the Circle Rep in New York City, where it ran for 49 performances.

 The Broadway production, produced by John Glines, Lawrence Lane, Lucille Lortel, and the Shubert Organization, opened on May 1, 1985 at the Lyceum Theatre, where it ran for 285 performances following six previews.
 The cast included Robert Carradine, Jonathan Hadary, Jonathan Hogan, Lou Liberatore, Ken Kliban, and Claris Erickson.

 A London production, directed by Chris Bond and starring George Costigan and David Fielder, ran from 18 August until 26 September 1987 at the Half Moon Theatre.
 A percentage of the income from the production was donated to the Terrence Higgins Trust.

 Synopsis

 As Is portrays the effect that AIDS, a relatively new epidemic in the 1980s, has on a group of friends living in New York City.
 It was one of the early plays, and subsequent TV movies, depicting how the epidemic was affecting gay Americans.
 As Is opened shortly before Larry Kramer's play The Normal Heart.

-This play depicts a gay couple, Saul and Rich, who open the play, and their separation.
+This play depicts a gay couple, Saul and Richard, who open the play, and their separation.
 Rich's firm decision to separate is reversed when he returns to Saul after contracting AIDS from his new lover.
 Seeking emotional support, Rich shows how people with AIDS were treated by the American family, doctors, and friends.
-Their impersonal and detached attitudes lead Rich to recognize the importance of the partner for the gay individual.
+Their impersonal and detached attitudes lead Rich to recognize the importance of the partner for the person with AIDS.

+The play begins, and ends, with a monologue by a middle-aged, female hospice worker, describing her new patient, Richard.
+In the second scene, Saul, one of the two main characters, states that he is Jewish while arguing about possessions with Richard, who makes an antisemitic remark and reveals he has AIDS during their ongoing breakup.
+After Richard's illness worsens, he reconciles with his brother but ultimately asks Saul to buy street drugs so he can use them to kill himself.
+Saul agrees to do so but has a change of heart after seeing a neon sign from the window of an adult film store.
+He becomes convinced, and then attempts to convince Richard, that they must find as much joy as possible in the remainder of his life.
+Before the final monologue of the hospice worker, Saul climbs into Richard's hospital bed for safe sex.